• Skip to primary navigation

 Kombucha is commonly known for its probiotic health benefits.
 Kombucha is one of the best-fermented foods to drink to gain extremely diverse gut bacteria since some brands contain over 20 beneficial bacteria species.

-It’s incredibly refreshing, too, and can be found in herbal and fruity flavors in grocery stores around the world.
+It’s incredibly refreshing, too, and can be found in herbal and fruity flavors in grocery stores worldwide.

 Miso